pingcap/docs-cn/statement-summary-tables.md

 Fields related to TiDB server:

 - `EXEC_COUNT`: Total execution times of SQL statements of this category.
+- `SUM_ERRORS`: The sum of errors occurred during execution.
+- `SUM_WARNINGS`: The sum of warnings occurred during execution.
 - `SUM_LATENCY`: The total execution latency of SQL statements of this category.
 - `MAX_LATENCY`: The maximum execution latency of SQL statements of this category.
 - `MIN_LATENCY`: The minimum execution latency of SQL statements of this category.